pwa-builder/pwabuilder-ios/faq.md

 ## Are Push Notifications supported?

 Not currently.
-We have plans to enable that in a future release if demand is there.
-If this issue is important to you, please [let us know](https://github.com/pwa-builder/PWABuilder/issues/new?assignees=&labels=enhancement%20%3Asparkles%3A,ios-platform&body=I%20would%20like%20to%20see%20PWABuilder%20iOS%20platform%20support%20push%20notifications.&title=ios%20push%20notifications)
+We have plans to enable that in a future release if enough developers want this.
+If this issue is important to you, please [let us know](https://github.com/pwa-builder/PWABuilder/issues/new?assignees=&labels=enhancement%20%3Asparkles%3A,ios-platform&body=I%20would%20like%20to%20see%20PWABuilder%20iOS%20platform%20support%20push%20notifications.&title=ios%20push%20notifications).

 ## Need more help?

 If you're stuck, the PWABuilder team would be glad to point you in the right direction.
-[Open an issue](https://github.com/pwa-builder/PWABuilder/issues/new?assignees=&labels=ios-platform&body=Type%20your%20question%20here.%20Please%20include%20the%20URL%20to%20your%20PWA.%0A%0A%3E%20If%20my%20answer%20was%20in%20the%20docs%20all%20along%2C%20I%20promise%20to%20give%20%245%20USD%20to%20charity.) and we'll help walk you through it.
+[Open an issue](https://github.com/pwa-builder/PWABuilder/issues/new?assignees=&labels=ios-platform,question%20%3Agrey_question%3A&body=Type%20your%20question%20here.%20Please%20include%20the%20URL%20to%20your%20PWA.%0A%0A%3E%20If%20my%20answer%20was%20in%20the%20docs%20all%20along%2C%20I%20promise%20to%20give%20%245%20USD%20to%20charity.) and we'll help walk you through it.